 For the cantaloupe juice:

-1 ripe cantaloupe, halved
+- 1 small ripe cantaloupe halved

-simple syrup (see below), to taste
+- 2 cups simple syrup more or less, to taste